dan360z/Interactive-Front-End-Project/README.md

 the user will be able to select an establishment type from the "Places menu" e.g., Bars, Restaurants, Accomodation and more.
 Once the user has selected an establishment type they can either click or tap anywhere on the map (depending on which device they are using) and this will display all of the establishments of the specified type on the map with icons.
-Also the user can click on any of these icons and it will display the name, address, contact number and a link to the establishments website.
+Also the user can click on any of these icons and it will display the name, address, contact number, a link to the establishments website and the establishments photos.

 ## UX